Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week03/Doc/Task 2.md

 When sqrt is removed from the expression, all the operators(both + and *) are associative and therefore it can be written as a composition of parallel operators, namely a map squaring the A[i,j] and then a scan sum.

+### b)
+See the cuda folder for implementation (main.cu) Compile with 'make omp'
+Run with 'make runOMP'

+64*200000 matrix

+Running time :
+    Square Accumulator OMP time              7419
+    Square Accumulator sequential time       141303

+So a nice factor ~20 speedup.
+Which given that the server has 32 cores is quite nice and realistic.
+Also note that the dimension which was parallelized was much larger than the inner loop (compared to the 7~ speedup of matrix transpose OMP where both dimensions had almost equal values)

 ### c,d)
 See cuda folder for implementation

-64*250000 matrix
+64*400000 matrix

-Running times:
+Running time:
-    Square Accumulator naive time            13015
+    Square Accumulator naive time            17119
-    Square Accumulator optimized time        7818
+    Square Accumulator optimized time        3767

-We are now seeing a nice speedup of transposing matrix A and then transposing matrix B to get the wanted result.
+    Square Accumulator sequential time       360228

+Here we are seeing some wery nice results showing how much parallelism we get. the optimized version is close to ~100 times faster than the CPU version and ~5 speedup from the unoptimized non-transposed version, even with the added extra computation of 2x transpose.